According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 This definition acknowledges the manifold experiences of homelessness by categorising it into three distinct groups.

-• Primary homelessness.
-Refers to individuals who lack conventional housing, like those sleeping rough or in improvised shelters.
+- Primary homelessness.
+Refers to individuals who lack conventional housing, such as people sleeping rough or living in improvised shelters.

 Keep reading to discover the groups most likely to face this challenging experience in Australia.